 The Commission is established under Section1: (1) and (2) of the Companies and Allied Matters Act (CAMA 1990); a legal framework for the control of the activities of companies in Nigeria.

 The Commission has its corporate headquarter at Abuja (the Federal Capital Territory), with branches in various state capitals in Nigeria such as: Lagos, Kano, Benin, Owerri, Jos, Enugu, etc.

 If you are a resident in Abuja, the Corporate Affairs Commission office is located at plot 420, Tigris Crescent, off Aguiyi Ironsi Street, Maitama, Abuja.

-According to CAC with regards to corporate matters, only accredited legal practitioners, chartered accountants and chartered secretaries who is duly registered with the Corporate Affairs Commission are the professionals allowed to transact business with the commission.
+With regards to corporate matters according to the CAC, only accredited legal practitioners, chartered accountants and chartered secretaries who is duly registered with the Corporate Affairs Commission are the professionals allowed to transact business with the commission.

-However, individuals or partners may also have to start their business registration processes if they think its the best way to go.
+However, business individuals or partners may also start out their business registration processes if they think this is the best way to go.
 You can start your business registration processes by visiting the CAC official website and entering your preferred names.

 “We are still working and improving on the pre-registration infrastructure platform.
 We are hoping that as we continue to do that, the pre-registration process will also become faster, with fewer complaints from the customers.

 “We want to reduce the 24 hours it takes to register a company to two hours.
 We are hoping to do that maybe by the end of the year or before that.” she said.